wangwenx190/framelesshelper/README.md

 There's also a QML type called `FramelessWindow`, it's only a simple wrapper of `FramelessHelper`, you can absolutely use plain `Window` instead.

-**IMPORTANT NOTE**: Some functionalities may only be available when `FramelessHelper` has finished the window customization process, such as changing window geometry/flags/state.
-In this case you can connect to the public `void ready()` signal of `FramelessHelper` to get the accurate time point and do your rest initialization process afterwards.
+**IMPORTANT NOTE for Qt Quick applications**: Some functionalities may only be available when `FramelessHelper` has finished the window customization process, such as changing window geometry/flags/state.
+In this case you can connect to the public `void ready()` signal of `FramelessHelper` to get the accurate time point and do your rest initialization process afterwards:

 ```qml
 Window {